Loksta8/HangManGame/README.md

 **4. The _newwords.txt_ file is now created in the working directory you ran the python script in.
 You can now use this new file to compile with for Hangman.
-Just remember before you compile to change the filename in the main.cpp.**
+Just remember before you compile to change the filename in the _main.cpp_.**

 ***
 > My Instructions for compiling this program in Linux: